 Dredging will be conducted using barge-based clamshell and/or fixed-arm excavation equipment that may be anchored or use spuds to maintain position.
-Dredged material will typically be placed on small barges for dewatering within the marina.
+Dredged material will be placed on small barges for dewatering within the marina.
 Barges will be fitted with appropriate containment basins and filter materials (e.g., nonwoven geotextile filters) at all locations and will be filled in a manner that prevents overflow and spillage of dredged material to surface water.
-Dredging will allow continued use of the North Marina facilities and maintain navigational access for trailered boats that use the launch.
+The dredged material will be transported to the placement site by bottom-dump barge.